sciZer0/7/v/README.md

 This paper proposes an idea about a revolutionary, layer-1 blockchain which already at the start has a big, multi-million user base, and leverages a new token-distribution mechanism providing the blockchain the best Gini coefficient in the industry.

-Also for the first time ever in the industry, the blockchain has the native token, the total-supply of which is decreasing from day one.
+Also for the first time ever in the industry, the blockchain has the native token (**VTT**), the total-supply of which is decreasing from day one.

 Plus, being highly-decentralized, the blockchain is both highly-sustainable and unprecedentedly highly-efficient simultaneously.